Qualità inizia con la Q

 ATOS Q: How to measure top and bottom of a part

 In this video, Dokus measures a part from the top and the bottom side to create a digital twin.
-A fast and easy workflow with the 3D scanner ATOS Q, assisted by the automatic rotation table and GOM Inspect Suite.
+A fast and easy workflow with the 3D scanner ATOS Q, assisted by the automatic rotation table and ZEISS INSPECT.
 After measuring, simply combine and polygonize the data.

 ATOS Q: Measure with the automatic rotation table

-Learn how to use the automatic rotation table to speed up the 3D scanning workflow with ATOS Q. GOM Inspect Suite allows you to choose the number of automatic rotations.
+Learn how to use the automatic rotation table to speed up the 3D scanning workflow with ATOS Q. ZEISS INSPECT allows you to choose the number of automatic rotations.
 A rule of thumb: With 8 rotations you capture almost every aspect of the part.

 ATOS Q: Add single points with a touch probe

 Learn how to use a touch probe to capture 3D data.
-Dokus shows you how to scan in difficult-to-reach areas and explains guided touch probe measurements in GOM Inspect Suite.
+Dokus shows you how to scan in difficult-to-reach areas and explains guided touch probe measurements in ZEISS INSPECT.

 ATOS Q: Tips & tricks to scan even faster